-- Bring the pouch to room temperature (15-30°C) before opening it.
-Remove the cassette from the sealed pouch and use it within one hour. - Place the cassette on a clean and level surface.
-Hold the dropper vertically and transfer 1 full drop of serum or plasma (approximately 40μl), then add 2 drops of buffer (approximately 80 μl) to the specimen well of the cassette, and then start the timer.
+- Hold the dropper vertically and transfer 1 full drop of serum or plasma (approximately 40 μL), then add 2 drops of buffer (approximately 80 μL) to the specimen well(s) of the device, and then start the timer.
 Avoid trapping air bubbles in the specimen well.
-See illustration below. - Wait for the colored line(s) to appear.
-Read the result at 5 minutes.
-Do not interpret the result after 10 minutes.
+See illustration below.